Erlanger Logo

 • Ask for an amendment of your paper or electronic medical record

-• Request a list of some of the parties with whom we’ve shared your medical information
+• Request a list of some of the parties with whom we have shared your medical information

 • Receive notification in case of a breach of your information